Melbourne Bankruptcy Lawyer

 a man sitting at his computer and agonizing over his bills

-bankruptcy, filing, case, chapter, creditors, stay, debt, automatic, protection, debts
+bankruptcy, chapter, filing, melbourne, case, creditors, stay, debt, automatic, munns

-If you are facing overwhelming debt or are dealing with an unlivable financial situation, the protections offered by the bankruptcy code might be right for you.
+If you are facing overwhelming debt or are dealing with an unlivable financial situation, one of our Melbourne commercial law lawyers can provide the attentive, respectful support you deserve.
 Filing for bankruptcy protection could protect your livelihood and provide the fresh financial start you need.

-If you are considering bankruptcy, a lawyer from our Melbourne office can help.
+If you are considering bankruptcy, a Melbourne bankruptcy lawyer from our local office can help.
 You do not have to let the weight of crushing debt prevent you from living your life.
 The protection of the bankruptcy code could allow you to get back on firm financial footing quickly.
+Call now to learn more for free.

-Many residents of Melbourne file for the protection of bankruptcy each year.
+Many residents of Melbourne file for bankruptcy each year.
 They do so for good reason: bankruptcy can offer protection from creditors that would be otherwise unavailable.
-Some of the benefits these filers may enjoy include:
+Some of the benefits these filers may enjoy include the following:

 The first benefit of filing for bankruptcy kicks in the moment your petition is filed.
 The automatic bankruptcy stay protects you from collection efforts by your creditors immediately upon filing for bankruptcy.
-While the stay does not cancel the debt you owe, it freezes any efforts by your creditors to collect on that debt.
-The automatic stay allows the bankruptcy process to unfold without the pressure of aggressive creditors complicating the process.
+It will prevent your creditors from:

 • Garnishing your wages